Stanford University Nike Tennis Camp, John Whitlinger sessions Stanford, California

 • Overnight campers Sunday from 12:00-1:30 pm at the dorms.

 • Extended Day Campers: Sunday from 1:00-1:30 pm at the dorms.
-(Extended Day Campers will depart that evening after dinner and a camp meeting at 8:00pm)
+(Extended Day Campers will depart that evening at 7:30 after dinner and a camp meeting)

 A graduation ceremony that parents are encouraged to attend wraps up the week at 11:30am on the last day of camp at the Taube tennis courts.
 Check-out immediately follows at 12:00 Noon.

-Campers will be housed in the dorms on campus.
+Campers will be housed in the Stern Hal l- Twain North and East Dorms (2014).
 There 2 campers in each room (No triples).
 Rooms are assigned by age & roommate requests.

 Off-court activities during all sessions may include field games, a camp dance, and watching popular movies.

 Weekend stayovers are offered between weeks 1&2 for an additional fee of $100 per night.

 Designated Airport: San Francisco Airport or San Jose Airport